partlygloudy/personal-website/blog/posts/6-changed-my-mind-1.md

 I used to think it nuclear power plants are dangerous, that the radioactive byproducts they create are a big problem, and that we should prefer them less than other renewable energy sources.
 Now, I think they are not very dangerous and that we should build lots more of them.

 - Previously, I under-appreciated how dangerous other forms of energy are.
 Burning things to generate energy is tremendously bad for people’s health.
 The burning of coal has caused [millions of premature deaths](https://ourworldindata.org/outdoor-air-pollution#outdoor-air-pollution-is-attributed-to-millions-of-deaths-each-year) over the last half century
 - Conversely, I overrated how risky nuclear power plants are.
 Nuclear power plants are a textbook example of the “[availability heuristic](https://en.wikipedia.org/wiki/Availability_heuristic)” tricking us.
 There are a few memorable, frightening events that come to mind easily when we think of nuclear, whereas fossil fuels do their killing inconspicuously.
-Had we not kneecapped the nuclear industry following the Chernobyl disaster, many of the millions of premature deaths from fossil fuel pollution could have been prevented.
+Had we not kneecapped the nuclear industry in the 80s and 90s, many of the millions of premature deaths from fossil fuel pollution could have been prevented

 <iframe src="https://ourworldindata.org/grapher/death-rates-from-energy-production-per-twh" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>